Skip to Content

 So that’s how this class handles all aspects of front-end handling of file automating download, print and delete functions.
 You may print several documents of different formats keeping the above logic in a LOOP.

 Thanks for stopping by.
-Wish you All the Best in whatever you are doing!
-Find more articles on SAP ERP.
+Wish you All the Best in your endeavors!

 8 Comments